The Grange, Edinburgh: Notable residents

 David Patrick (writer) FRSE LLD (1849–1914) was a Scottish writer and editor.
 He edited Chambers's Encyclopaedia from 1888 to 1892,[1] Chambers's Biographical Dictionary in 1897 and Chambers's Cyclopaedia of English Literature with F. H. Groome from 1901 to 1903.
 He lived at 20 Mansionhouse Road.

 George Smeaton (1814–1889) was a 19th-century Scottish theologian and Greek scholar.
 He lived at 13 South Mansionhouse Road.

 John Duns (minister) FRSE (1820–1909) was Professor of Natural Science at New College, Edinburgh.
 He was a prolific author on both scientific and religious topics.
 He lived at 4 North Mansionhouse Road.

 Thomas Smith (missionary) (1817–1906) was a Scottish missionary and mathematician who was instrumental in establishing India's zenana missions in 1854.
 He served as Moderator of the General Assembly of the Free Church of Scotland 1891–92.
 He lived at 10 Mansionhouse Road.

 Frederick Hallard FRSE PRSSA (1821–1882) was a Scottish advocate and legal author.
 He served as senior Sheriff-Substitute for Midlothian 1855 to 1882 and was Director of the Edinburgh Philosophical Institution and President of the Royal Scottish Society of Arts.
 He lived at 7 Whitehouse Terrace.

 George Washington Browne (1853–1939) was a Scottish architect who designed Edinburgh's Central Library and the Royal Hospital for Sick Children.
 From approximately 1896 to 1914, he lived in a house in Blackford Road that he designed for himself and his family.

 Dame Elizabeth Blackadder (1931–2021), artist and printmaker, lived in Fountainhall Road with her husband John Houston from the 1950s until her death in 2021.

 Kate Atkinson, writer of novels, plays and short stories, currently lives in Grange.

+Sir James Purves-Stewart was born on 20 November 1869, the son of a master tailor in Edinburgh.
+He was educated at the city's Royal High School and he studied at the universities of Edinburgh and Jena, graduating from Edinburgh with the degrees of M.A., and M.D. in 1894.
+The family lived in Mansionhouse Road having relocated from George Street, Edinburgh.

+William Lorn Cowie, Senator of the College of Justice, lives in Grange Loan.